Legal Framework

 The term “NPO” entered the Japanese vocabulary around the time of the enactment of Law to Promote Specified Nonprofit Activities in 1998, which is now known as the “NPO law.”
 The corporate entities created by this law – Specified Nonprofit Corporations – are generally referred to as “NPO corporations.”
 Needless to say, “NPO” is made up of the initials of the English words Non-Profit Organization, or Not-for-Profit Organization.

-Together, these different layers of NPOs form the civic sector in Japan.
+Collectively, these various layers of NPOs form the backbone of Japan’s civic sector.

 NPO Corporations and Certified NPO Corporations

 NPO corporations that have cleared the standard conditions and received approval from the director of the National Tax Administration Agency become Approved Specified Nonprofit Corporations.
 Donors who donate to Approved Specified Nonprofit Corporations are able to receive income tax deductions under the tax system.
-It is hoped that an increase in Certified Specified Nonprofit Corporations will lead to an increase in donations to NPOs, but Certified Specified Nonprofit Organizations make up less than 3% of all NPOs (as of July 2024).
+It is hoped that an increase in Certified Specified Nonprofit Corporations will lead to an increase in donations to NPOs, but Certified Specified Nonprofit Organizations were 1,300 (as of May 2025) and make up less than 3% of all NPO Corporations.

 Public Interest Corporations